A Beginner’s Guide to Creating a TypeScript Starter Project

 Now run a one-time command to let Prettier format all of our existing code.

-If you’ve followed along with the tutorial you’ll see Prettier made changes to the webpack.config.js
+If you’ve followed along with the tutorial you’ll see Prettier made changes to the webpack.config.js, tsconfig.json, README.md and even the index.html.

 Editor integration